anjelisa01/personal-finance-app/README.md

 For the testing, i did integration testing where i test the endpoints which including the services, the pydantic schemas, and sqlalchemy models (all have to be functional for the test to success).
 Currently i do not have unit testing.

-I was planning to deployed via Railway but it required card information which i cannot provide, thus here i present my API using static page of my Swagger UI.
+I was planning to deployed via Railway or Render but it required card information which i cannot provide, thus here i present my API using static page of my Swagger UI.

 There's a lot to improve here to make the application smoother, safer and more robust.
 Also adding frontend, docker and deployment.